stonecharioteer/blog/talks/2022/bangpypers/rust_for_pythonistas/README.md

 To read the examples, ignore the `src/main.rs` and other files, focus only on the files within `src/examples/exNN` folders.
 Each of these files will have a `run` function that contains the main logic.

+When reading the examples, note that the line that reads `pub fn run()` is *usually* going to be in a `main.rs` file, and it will instead be `fn main()`.
+I've had to change this because I'm shipping this as a command-line interface.